jpapazian2000/hcp_boundary_demo/README.md

  - `google_credentials` : name of the tfcb variable set that defines all google credentials information
  - `hcp_credentials` : name of the tfcb variable set that defines all hcp credentials information
  - `Mandatory_Tags`: name of the tfcb variable set that defines all mandatory tags you want to apply to your resources in your cloud environments
+ - `tfcb_org`: is the organisation in which you want to create your workspaces
  - other variables names are indicating their purposes
  - export `tfe_token`and `vcs_token`as terraform env variables:
 ````